A Powerful Non-Hormonal Muscle Growth Support!*

 HICA-MAX™ is a powerful non-hormonal, natural support for muscle growth.* HICA-MAX™ chewables contain 100% high grade leucic acid, also known as alpha-hydroxy-isocaproic acid (HICA), a natural metabolite of the branched chain amino acid, leucine.

-HICA-MAX™ works by supporting protein synthesis (anabolism), and promoting decreased muscle protein breakdown (catabolism.)* Its mechanism of action has been suggested as an independent mTOR signal transducer, which is a “cell-signaler” for muscle protein synthesis. * Leucic acid also interrupts muscle protein breakdown by activating nuclear factor kappa B and inhibiting caspase-8.
-It may also activate IGF-1, a growth factor that helps age-related decreases in your body’s growth hormone output.*
+HICA-MAX™ works by supporting protein synthesis (anabolism), and promoting decreased muscle protein breakdown (catabolism.)* Its mechanism of action has been suggested to support the signaling for muscle protein synthesis. * Leucic acid also supports the inhibiting of caspase-8.

 - Support gains in muscle and strength .*